aiktb/vitepress-theme-rea/docs/about.md

 In order to avoid unnecessary troubles, I will not provide any contact information within China.

-You can reach me on the following platforms, email is preferred.:
+You can reach me on the following platforms, email is preferred:

 - Email: aiktb@outlook.com
 - Telegram: https://t.me/aiktb